solana-foundation/developer-content/content/cookbook/tokens/create-token-account.md

 A user will have at least one token account for every type of token they own.

-Associated Token Accounts are deterministicly created accounts for every keypair.
+Associated Token Accounts are deterministically created accounts for every keypair.
 ATAs are the recommended method of managing token accounts.

 ```typescript filename="ata.ts"